The Other Side of the Law

 The Other Side of the Law is the debut studio album by American rap group Facemob.
-It was released on August 13, 1996 through Rap-A-Lot Records.
-Recording sessions took place at the Hippie House studios in Houston and at the Enterprise in Burbank.
-Production was primarily handled by Scarface and Mike Dean with Uncle Eddie, Domo and N.O.
+It was released on August 13, 1996, through Rap-A-Lot Records.
+The recording sessions took place at the Hippie House studios in Houston and at the Enterprise in Burbank.
+The album was produced by Scarface, Mike Dean, Uncle Eddie, Domo, and N.O.
 Joe.
 The album peaked at number 51 on the Billboard 200 and at number 6 on the Top R&B/Hip-Hop Albums in the United States.
+The song "Rivals" previously appeared on Original Gangstas: The Soundtrack.